Tamothy/tap_room/README.md

-# Tap Room
+# Taproom

-#### An application using Angular framework to build a beer tap room application
+#### An application using Angular framework to build a beer taproom application

 #### By Tam Nguyen

 ## Description

-This is an exercise implementing Angular framework, using TypeScript to create a beer tap room application.
+This is an exercise implementing Angular framework, using TypeScript to create a beer taproom application.

 ## Setup/Installation Requirements